mlbridge/mlbridge.github.io/README.md

 sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 If the request is of a malicious domain, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
-Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.
+Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP addresses to the user querying the malicious domain.
 If the domain does not exist in the manually vetted list, the preprocessed request is then sent to the machine learning model where it infers whether it is benign or malicious.

 If the machine learning model is highly confident that the request is of a benign domain, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 If the model is highly confident that the domain name is malicious, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
-Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.
+Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP addresses to the user querying the malicious domain.
 If the model is not confident about its prediction, then a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
-However, the domain name is stored in the database for manual vetting.
+However,the domain name is stored in the database for manual vetting.

-The classification result as well, as other metadata such as the IP address, the date and time of the request, are stored in a NoSQL database, namely Elasticsearch, due to which storing and querying the classification result and the metadata is a fast process.
+The classification result as well, as other metadata such as the IP addresses, the date and time of the request, are stored in a NoSQL database, namely Elasticsearch, due to which storing and querying the classification result and the metadata is a fast process.